gerhardsletten/react-reader/README.md

 }
 ```

-See `demo/App.js` for an example of using the selection api in epubjs.
+[See src/App.js](blob/master/src/App.js) for an example of using the selection api in epubjs.

 #### ReactReader props